Reservations are recommended as tour space is limited.

 This tour is a great way for visitors to get an introduction to St. Pete and for residents to learn a few things new about the 'Burg's past.
 Learn about and see what makes downtown St. Pete special as you take a stroll though a portion of the city's central business district and the Downtown National Register Historic District.
 Participants will see grand historic hotels, stately churches, and architectural treasures like the Snell Arcade and the Open Air Post Office.

-The one hour lunchtime tour makes a great introduction for visitors or residents to the history of the city!
+This approximately one hour tour makes a great introduction for visitors or residents to the history of the city!
 Tour goers will get a chance to see some of the best of what makes downtown special, including architectural favorites like the 1926 Snell Arcade and 1916 Open Air Post Office.
 The tour, led by SPP president & architectural historian Emily Elwyn, is sure to leave with you with a new perspective on the history and growth of the ‘Burg.
+After the tour, you may want to pick out a local spot downtown for lunch!

 Reservations are recommended.

-Join SPP for a leisurely stroll along the waterfront where you will learn about the civic visionaries who transformed a working waterfront into one of the country's largest waterfront park systems.
-The waterfront is where baseball’s spring training got its start, was the 1914 home to the world’s first airline, the St. Petersburg Tampa Airboat Co. and the waterfront includes the 'Burg's historic fountain of youth - those on the tour will be able to try the fountain and, no doubt, will feel younger by tour's end!
+January is a great time to take a waterfront tour and to learn about its importance in the historic marketing efforts at promoting St. Petersburg as the embodiment of the Florida dream.
+This tour will be a leisurely stroll along the waterfront, including stories about the civic visionaries who transformed a working waterfront into one of the country's largest waterfront park systems.
+The waterfront is also where baseball’s spring training got its start, was the 1914 home to the world’s first airline, the St. Petersburg Tampa Airboat Co. and the location for the 'Burg's historic fountain of youth - those on the tour will be able to try the fountain and, no doubt, will feel younger by tour's end!

 Looking for something different & fun to do on a Saturday afternoon - then Join SPP for a stroll in the "suburbs" of funky and artsy Gulfport!
 The tour will look at this small town on Boca Ceiga Bay and its collection of historic commercial and residential structures.
 The tour will be led by Cathy Salustri, a Gulfport local, author and the arts & entertainment editor for Creative Loafing.
 Cathy has some great stories and always gives a tour you are sure to enjoy!
 Come a bit early and take a peak inside at the Gulfport Historical Museum where the tour starts or stay a bit after the tour and tryout some of Gulfport's fun "watering holes!"